Expecting the Unexpected: Emissions Uncertainty and Environmental Market Design

-We study potential equilibria in California's 2013-2020 cap-and-trade market for greenhouse gasses (GHGs) based on information available before the market started.
-We find large ex ante uncertainty in business-as-usual emissions, and in the abatement that might result from non-market policies, compared to the market-based variation than could plausibly result from changes in allowance prices within a politically acceptable price range.
+We study potential equilibria in California's cap-and-trade market for greenhouse gases (GHGs) based on information available before the market started.
+We find large ex ante uncertainty in business-as-usual emissions and in the abatement that might result from non-market policies, much larger than the reduction that could plausibly occur in response to an allowance price within a politically acceptable range.
 This implies that the market price is very likely to be determined by an administrative price floor or ceiling.
-Comparable analysis seems likely to reach similar conclusions in most cap-and-trade markets for GHGs, consistent with outcomes to date in such markets.
+Similar factors seem likely to be present in other cap-and-trade markets for GHGs.